alexsieusahai/Pomo/README.md

 _To do:_
-- See if you can autolaunch the default browser with python using some library
 - Set up a merging utility so you can merge the local log and the dropbox log together, then upload the new dropbox log
 - Reorganize constants
 - Implement some user interface to change the configs in `config.txt` without the user having to manually edit `config.txt`
 - Implement a units solution for the rewind command in `pomodoro()`
 - Statistics for the week
 - Statistics for month by month, weekday, etc